 There are two interconnectors under construction from Norway, both with a capacity of 1400 MW.
-The North Sea Link to Great Britain is expected to be operational in 2021, and the NordLink to Germany is expected to be operational in December 2020, with test operation until March 2021.
-In 2018, NVE monitored the development and compliance with the approved license on both interconnectors.
-NVE has not discovered any situations of non-compliance with the license, but will continue to monitor both of the projects in the future.
+The North Sea Link to Great Britain is expected to be operational in 2021, and the NordLink to Germany is expected to in operation in December 2020, with test operation until March 2021.
+In 2019, the development and compliance with the approved license on both interconnectors has been monitored and it has not been discovered any situations of non-compliance with the license.
+Both of the projects will also be monitored in the future.